 Jean Watson, PhD, RN, AHN-BC, FAAN, renowned nursing philosopher, asserts that the intention of caring is not enough.
 It is through the demonstration of concrete acts that the experience of care is achieved.

-As we celebrate Nurses Week, I challenge you to commit to a concrete act of care for yourself.
+I challenge you to commit to a concrete act of care for yourself.
 Decide that it’s time to earn that BSN, or advance your education with that MSN or doctoral degree.
 Complement the degree you already have with a graduate certificate.